theotheradamsmith/learn-rails/README.md

 Learning Rails
 ==

-This is my first Rails project and the start of my experience with github!
+This is my first Rails project and the start of my experience with GitHub!
 Exciting!